justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 - Arg #2: Use `import * as soManyKnives from './kinves.js'` to combine named exports.
 (Not linked, author retracted.)
   - Neat feature.
 Not the point.
   - Now tell me, how do I hold your contraption again?
-No author intent conveyed.
+No author intent.
 - Arg #3: Named exports have better IDE import or renaming support. [source](https://www.bundleapps.io/blog/use-named-exports-over-default-exports-in-javascript)

   - Incorrect (any more).
 Configure/update your tools.